How to add GitHub Login button to your Android app using Kotlin

 In your AndroidManifest.xml file, add internet permission.

-In your Kotlin class of your Activity (In this example is the MainActivity), add a listener to your button, and create a Dialog with a WebView inside.
+In the Kotlin class of your Activity (In this example is the MainActivity), add a listener to your button, and create a Dialog with a WebView inside.

 This WebView uses a custom WebViewClient, named GithubWebViewClient.